Gyula Horn: Illness and death

 In August 2007, Horn was taken to hospital with severe disease.
 Reportedly he was treated at Honvéd Hospital of Budapest for a sleeping disorder, but other sources told he had a serious brain malformation.
 Later reported his condition worsened so much that he could not leave the hospital, and thus missed the World Political Forum which was held in Budapest, where former Soviet leader Mikhail Gorbachev also participated.

-On 9 October 2007, Hungarian daily newspaper Népszabadságs online version reported mistakenly that Gyula Horn died.
+On 9 October 2007, Hungarian daily newspaper Népszabadságs online version reported mistakenly that Horn had died.

-As of 2008, Gyula Horn was no longer able to recognise his family members and friends as he suffered from an illness similar to Alzheimer's disease.
+By 2008, Horn was no longer able to recognise his family members and friends as he suffered from an illness similar to Alzheimer's disease.
 There were also reports that Horn was in good physical condition despite the fact that he had lost significant weight.
 Prime Minister Ferenc Gyurcsány was one of the last senior party officials, who visited him then.
-On 5 July 2011, the day of Horn's 79th birthday Népszava reported his health condition had not deteriorated but also not improved, remained stable.
+On 5 July 2011, Horn's 79th birthday Népszava reported his health condition had not deteriorated but also not improved, remained stable.
 During this time influential MSZP leaders gave a toast to Horn on the occasion of his birthday.

-Horn became 80 years old on 5 July 2012, when Prime Minister Viktor Orbán greeted him in a letter.
+On his 80th birthday on 5 July 2012, Prime Minister Viktor Orbán greeted him in a letter.
 He wrote, "first of all we are Hungarians and we work towards prosperity of the nation based on our faith and the best of our knowledge.
 Therefore there are more links than divisions between us".
 The Hungarian Socialist Party also celebrated his round birthday.

 After years of struggling with his illness, he died on 19 June 2013.
 He was survived by his wife and daughter, Anna, and son, Gyula Jr.